-Entry requirements: You are normally required to have a good undergraduate Honours degree (or equivalent from a university outside the UK).
-Applications should include a portfolio of current work, a written statement about your practice and a programme of research you wish to pursue through the degree.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above) or equivalent from a university outside the UK.
+You should include a portfolio of current work, a written statement about your practice and a programme of research you wish to pursue.

 What will you study?